-The Senior Scientific Assistant performs human subjects research including the design of research approaches and identifying and defining research problems, consenting and interacting with participants, collect, analyze and interpret research data, ensure quality control, make improvement to techniques and interpretation, deposit data into secure NIH databases, prepare journal publications and progress reports, direct daily laboratory operations, construct and review study protocols, IRB documents, measures, electronic data capture systems, and other documentation necessary for studies, and conduct general laboratory organization.
-This position requires close collaboration with both the NIH and an industry partners in the development of novel technologies and interventions and will be responsible for at least two clinical trials.
+The Scientific Assistant performs human subjects research including the design of research approaches and identifying and defining research problems, consenting and interacting with participants, collect, analyze and interpret research data, ensure quality control, make improvement to techniques and interpretation, assist with the depositing of data into secure NIH databases, assist in preparing journal publications and progress reports, manage and maintain daily laboratory operations, construct and review study protocols, IRB documents, measures, electronic data capture systems, and other documentation necessary for studies, and conduct general laboratory organization; order supplies, keep inventory records and maintain a safe working environment.
+This position requires close collaboration with both the NIH and an industry partners in the development of novel technologies and interventions.

 Works with a collaborative team of interdisciplinary high-level researchers and clinicians in the implementation of several research studies including recruitment and intervention.

-Is the primary support to the PI in the development and design of research projects, protocols, experiments, techniques and procedures to improve the techniques used in study procedures.
-Independently identifies, defines, and solves research method and project implementation problems in substance abuse interventions, working with community health clinics and hospitals.
+Collaborates with the PI in the development and design of research projects, protocols, experiments, techniques and procedures to improve the techniques used in study procedures.
+Identifies, defines, and solves research method and project implementation problems in substance abuse interventions, working with community health clinics and hospitals.

 Analyze and evaluate current methodologies and modify or adapt to fit research project goals.